directvt/vtm/doc/architecture.md

     or
     ```bash
     ssh -t user@server vtm
-    # The `ssh -t ...` option to allocate TTY on remote host.
+    # The `ssh -t ...` option is required to allocate TTY on remote host.
     ```

 ### Run vtm in DirectVT mode remotely via `netcat` (POSIX only, unencrypted, for private use only)